Why apply for a Schengen Visa?

 Type A Schengen visa or Airport Transit Visa

-This visa provides travel clearance to individuals passing through Schengen Airport international zones.
+This visa provides travel clearance to individuals passing through the Schengen Airport international zones.

 Type B Schengen visa